turingschool/curriculum/tutorials/capybara/capybara_with_rack_test.markdown

 Which is the right choice?
 During an application lifetime, the copy text is unstable.
 It's very likely that the link could change to "Write a New Article" as it goes through UI revisions.
 For that reason, the first two options are poor choices.

-On the other hand, the CSS ID is generally stable.
+On the other hand, the DOM ID is generally stable.
 They're commonly used as the interface between the DOM and CSS/JavaScript, so IDs should only change if there's a compelling reason to do so.
 Then should we use the `:href` option?

 It varies by scope.
 If you want to lay down a broad matcher like we have here, searching the whole page, then specifying the HREF is a good idea.
 The link's target is unlikely to change, so why not?